Friday, September 28, 2012 - 7:00am to Saturday, January 5, 2013 - 8:00am

 Jane Davis Doggett, M.F.A.
 1956, is known for her career in creating graphic identities and wayfinding systems for massive public spaces, including 40 international airports.
 Doggett recently invented the concept of IconoChrome images—“geometric designs in colors expressing philosophically profound messages.”
 Her series, Talking Graphics, consists of these colorful designs, converted to vector images and printed as books and large panels.

 The exhibition explores the fundamental role of drawing in the work of Greek avant-garde composer Iannis Xenakis (1922–2001).
 A leading figure in twentieth century music, Xenakis was trained as a civil engineer, then became an architect and developed revolutionary designs while working with Le Corbusier.
 Comprised of over 60 documents created between 1953 and 1984, this will be the first North American exhibition dedicated to Xenakis’s original works on paper.
-Included will be rarely-seen hand-rendered scores, architectural drawings, conceptual renderings, pre-compositional sketches, and graphic scores.

 Approximately 140 prints, drawings, collages, and watercolors from the permanent collection offer the opportunity to ruminate on what constituted “modern” at various moments during the first half of the 20th century.